-Numerous studies validate that cannabidiol is well tolerated and safe in humans even at high dosages and with long term use.
-Its safety and compatibility with the human body has a lot to with it being a naturally-occurring compound within the endocannabinoid system.
+Numerous studies validate that cannabidiol is well tolerated and safe in humans, even at high dosages and with long-term use.
+Its safety and compatibility with the human body have a lot to be a naturally-occurring compound within the endocannabinoid system.

-With regards to dosage, it is difficult to quantify what amount is enough or too little.
+It isn’t easy to quantify what amount is enough or too little regarding dosage.
 There is a massive discrepancy in the amounts used in studies, from as low as 10 mg to 1300 mg.
-There are also different qualities and levels of concentration among CBD oils which makes it difficult to set a standard.
-It also doesn’t help that the FDA still hasn’t recognized CBD as a supplement or a prescription medicine.
+There are also different qualities and concentration levels among CBD oils which makes it difficult to set a standard.
+It also doesn’t help that the FDA still hasn’t recognized CBD as a supplement or prescription medicine.

 Best CBD Oil

 We recommend a company called Elixinol which has a good reputation.
 You can tell by the prices just how concentrated they are.
-They are only sold on their own website.
-Note that there is no THC in any of their products with the exception of 0.3% in their X-pen.
+They are only sold on their website.
+Note that there is no THC in any of their products except for 0.3% in their X-pen.
 They have a live chat so contact them with any questions or concerns.